Cats and dogs follow their noses in search of delicious snacks, but that keen sense of smell can prove troublesome if they sniff out a tasty toxin.

 - Vitamins and supplements

-Pets can also lick cream, salve, and ointments from skin, and be affected by topical hormonal therapy, or be poisoned by joint pain relief and other products.
+Pets can also lick cream, salve, and ointments from the skin, be affected by topical hormonal therapy, or be poisoned by joint pain relief and other products.

 Human medications aren't the only ones that cause problems for pets-their own products can cause toxicity, too.
 Some of the most common veterinary products that lead to pet toxicity include: